CU-CloudCollab/beanstalk-docker-example/README.md

   020-mount-efs:
     command: "/tmp/mount-efs.sh"
     test: "! grep -qs '/mnt/efs ' /proc/mounts"
+    env:
+      # This should be replaced by the EFS created by the EFS CloudFormation template.
+      TARGET_EFS_ID: fs-4a1adc03 # REPLACE
   # Copy our example content to EFS sto ensure something is there (only if
   # nothing is there yet.)
   030-populate-efs: